 Here are a few popular programs that specialize in training PSD dogs and the specific requirements they have for applicants:

-Service Dogs for American (SDA) requires the applicant be at least 12 years old, participate in an interview with one of their SDA representatives, and be able to provide financial proof that he can afford a service dog.
-(Their dogs cost $20,000 with another $2,500 in estimated annual fees.)
+Service Dogs for America requires the applicant be at least 12 years old, participate in an interview with one of their SDA representatives, and be able to provide financial proof that he can afford a service dog.
+(Their dogs cost $20,000 with another $2,500 in estimated annual costs.)

 Paws With A Cause requires the individual to be at least 14 years old, be able to meet the emotional, physical, and financial needs of the PSD dog, and have no other dog in the home.
 The applicant also needs to live in an area serviced by one of their field representatives.

-Canine Companions for Independence requires the applicant be at least 18 years old, have a friend or family member be a training assistant, and participate in both a telephone and in-person interview.
+Canine Companions for Independence requires the applicant be at least 18 years old and participate in both a telephone and in-person interview.

 For more training programs and organizations, check out this list of service dog trainers broken down by state.